 My initial approach to building a trap instruction was to create an external peripheral which, when written to, would generate an interrupt and could return the last value written to it.
-This failed timing requirements, however: the CPU executed two instructions while waiting for the trap interrupt to take place.
+In practice, this approach didn't work at all: the CPU executed two instructions while waiting for the trap interrupt to take place.
 Since then, I've decided to keep the rest of the CC register for that purpose so that a write to the CC register, with the GIE bit cleared, could be used to execute a trap.
+This has other problems, though, primarily in the limitation of the uses of the CC register.
+In particular, the CC register is the best place to put CPU state information and to "announce" special CPU features (floating point, etc).
+So the trap instruction still switches to interrupt mode, but the CC register is not nearly as useful for telling the supervisor mode processor what trap is being executed.